CtglzzML/cpp-exercises/bank_account/README.md

-BankAccount Console App (C++)
+BankAccount Console Application (C++)

-A simple interactive banking program written in C++.
+This project is a simple console-based banking application implemented in C++.

-This project demonstrates how to work with:

-Classes and objects
+It demonstrates fundamental object-oriented programming concepts and basic error handling techniques using exceptions.

+Overview

+The application allows the user to interact with a bank account through a text-based menu.
+Users can:

+Display the current account balance

+Deposit money

+Withdraw money

+Exit the program

+All operations are validated to ensure safe and correct behaviour.
+Invalid operations (such as depositing negative amounts or withdrawing more than the available balance) are handled using std::runtime_error exceptions.

+Key Concepts Demonstrated

+Class design and encapsulation

-Private attributes
+Private data members

-Public methods
+Public member functions

 Input validation

 Exception handling (try, throw, catch)

-Basic menu-driven console interaction

-Features

-Show balance
-Deposit money (only positive amounts allowed)
-Withdraw money
-    • prevents negative numbers
-    • prevents withdrawing more than available
-Error handling with std::runtime_error
-Clean class design with encapsulation
-Loop-based menu system

-What I learned

-How to create classes in C++

-How to use private variables

-How to write methods that validate input

-How exceptions work: try, throw and catch

-How to structure a console program with a loop and menu

-How to implement simple banking logic in an object-oriented way
+Basic loop-driven menu structure

+Separation of concerns inside a class